aza547/wow-recorder/CONTRIBUTING.md

     1. Update the CHANGELOG.md with the new version number and change details.
     1. Commit and push all changes.
 	1. Tag a release on GitHub and attach the executable (e.g. `./release/build/WarcraftRecorder Setup 1.0.2.exe`).

+## Microsoft Stamp of Approval
+If we just build a .exe and release it Windows will warn it may be dangerous.
+Could resolve this buy purchasing a certificate from a CA, but it costs a fortune.
+Read more about it in this [issue](https://github.com/aza547/wow-recorder/issues/11).
+1. Submit it for analysis here after releasing it to make that warning go away.
+1. This isn't instant but seems to get resolved within 24 hours, that seems good enough.